 5. Anacharis Elodea (water weeds)

-If you are looking for a fast growing, beautifully green aquarium plant I would say you do not have to look any further.
-This plant deserves his “water weed” name as it grows super quick under the correct circumstances.
+If you are looking for a fast-growing, beautifully green aquarium plant I would say you do not have to look any further.
+This plant deserves his “waterweed” name as it grows super quickly under the correct circumstances.
 Personally, I have found this to be the easiest plant I have owned.
 It did the best in my aquarium without CO2.
 I just add the right dosage of liquid fertilizer.
-If you want to know what liquid fertilizer I add you can read that here.
+As a liquid fertilizer, I always recommend Leaf Zone by API, which you can check out here if you don’t own liquid fertilizer already.

 As you probably concluded by now, this plant does not need root tabs.
 It helps, but it is not necessary when you add liquid fertilizer.